 MED/over the shoulder: talent at the computer.

-SCREEN: example of ‘wiring’ action of the Block Diagram in LabView. (to be provided by author)
+SCREEN: example of ‘wiring’ action of the Block Diagram in LabView. (to be provided by author) {See ‘2-12-2 Screen Coding.avi’ uploaded video}

 LAB MEDIA: panel E of ‘51743fig2highres.jpg’